 An assessment which forms part of ROWIP2 was carried out.
-This can be found in detail in Appendix 4: Assessment of The Network and Appendix 5-Assessment of Condition of the Network.
+This can be found in detail in Appendix 4: Assessment of The Network and Appendix 5 - Assessment of Condition of the Network.
 There were 7 assessments:

-- a) The usage of the Network estimating the usage on the network from available statistics to understand current level of used of the RoWs (further detail in Appendix 4 Annex A). - b) The needs of different user groups -understanding the facilities and features of the network that different user groups, such as pedestrians, cyclists, equestrians, mobility groups, visually impaired and landowners, value the most and what actions can be taken to address or improve their concerns.
-This assessment helped shape the actions in the final plan (further detail in Appendix 4 Annex B). - c) The barriers to using the Rights of Way- the public survey highlighted the major barriers preventing people from using the Public Rights of Way.
+b) The needs of different user groups - understanding the facilities and features of the network that different user groups, such as pedestrians, cyclists, equestrians, mobility groups, visually impaired and landowners, value the most and what actions can be taken to address or improve their concerns.
+This assessment helped shape the actions in the final plan (further detail in Appendix 4 - Annex B).

+c) The barriers to using the Rights of Way - the public survey highlighted the major barriers preventing people from using the Public Rights of Way.
 We reviewed these barriers accompanied by further detail from the survey and explained the actions we plan to take to address them.
-This assessment helped define the actions in the final plan (further detail in Appendix 4 Annex C). - d) The paths as part of the transport network we examined the integration of the public rights of way paths with the transport network (further detail in Appendix 4 Annex D).
-We examined using maps and tables how the PRoW paths can: - integrate with Reading's walking or cycling network - be used to combined with these networks to reach key locations such as employment, education, railway stations, local centres and the countryside or greenspace.
+This assessment helped define the actions in the final plan (further detail in Appendix 4 - Annex C).

+d) The paths as part of the transport network - we examined the integration of the public Rights of Way paths with the transport network (further detail in Appendix 4 - Annex D).
+We examined using maps and tables how the PRoW paths can:

+- integrate with Reading's walking or cycling network - be used to combined with these networks to reach key locations such as employment, education, railway stations, local centres and the countryside or greenspace.